MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

     [Yeatman et al. (2012)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790).
 Please cite their work if you use this.

-9. Optionally the argument `--plot3D` can be added when calling `plot_tractometry_results`.
+9. Optionally the argument `--plot3D metric` can be added when calling `plot_tractometry_results`.
 This will generated 3D plots of the streamlines of each bundle.
 The coloring indicates the average FA (or any other metric used for Tractometry) for each segment (100 segments per default) across all subjects.
 For this to work `# plot_3D=...` has to be added to the `subjects.txt` file (see `tractseg/examples/subjects.txt` for more details.)